Site Configuration

 Tip

-Enable minify for production builds — it strips CSS/JS comments and collapses whitespace for smaller files.
-Enable fingerprint when your CDN caches aggressively — content hashes in filenames ensure browsers always fetch the latest version.
+Enable minify for production builds.
+It strips CSS/JS comments and collapses whitespace for smaller files.
+Enable fingerprint when your CDN caches aggressively: content hashes in filenames ensure browsers always fetch the latest version.

 When fingerprint = true, static files get hashed names (e.g., style.a1b2c3d4.css) and an asset-manifest.json is written to the output directory.